osism/documentation/source/deployment/ceph.rst

    ceph.conf
    ceph.mon.keyring

-Don't forget to update the configuration repository on the manager afterwards.
+Don't forget to update the configuration repository on the manager afterwards with ``osism-generic configuration``.